gaberielms/simple_shell/README.md

 # A Unix Shell in C
-supports piping and redirection\n
+-supports piping and redirection
-More features on the way
+-More features on the way